8 of the Best Camping Lights for 2026: A Guide

 Remember, Club members benefit from exclusive discounts with outdoor partners, including Go Outdoors, Cotswold Outdoors, Halfords and many more.
 Log into the members area or find out more about how joining the Club can lead to instant savings.

-Power source: Built-in Rechargeable 2000mAh Lithium-ion Battery
+Power source: Rechargeable

-Lasts for: 3.5 hours
+Lasts for: up to 8 hours

 2. Coleman Northstar Lantern